 A summary of IIT Institute of Design’s comparative research study

-When, in March 2019, we were first approached by Daniel Bentley, senior editor at Fortune magazine, to re-run the 100 Best-Designed Products research study, run originally by then-director of IIT Institute of Design (ID), Jay Doblin, we were not sure if this project still fit into our research interests and practice expertise.
+When we were first approached by Daniel Bentley, senior editor at Fortune magazine, to re-run the 100 Best-Designed Products research study, run originally by then-director of IIT Institute of Design (ID), Jay Doblin, we were not sure if this project still fit into our research interests and practice expertise.

 Today at ID we are focused on improving complex systems in healthcare, finance, education, technology, and civic infrastructures.
 But then we considered how much the term “product” has changed since Doblin’s time, and what it means to people and the field of design today.
 If we reconsidered the definition of a product, a definition that has changed over the ensuing years—just as the definition as design has—we realized that undertaking the survey yet again would allow us to gain insights about these evolving definitions, and insights into how the value that design offers has shifted.
 This approach certainly does fit well into our overall focus at ID: as pioneers of human-centered design and early champions of applying design principles to business, we seek to create value out of emerging technologies and consider the impact of new products and platforms on society.
 And so we said yes, and embarked on the new survey in summer 2019.
 We are so glad we did, as our hypothesis turned out to be right: our report clearly identified that design has moved from being value-adding to value-driving, and that its focus has evolved from form and aesthetics to framing strategies and driving social impact.
 Same as in 1959, our research study is crowdsourced and of an inductive nature, using Doblin’s approach for codifying emerging practices by “distilling and passing along the most effective techniques.”